eldun/eldun.github.io/_drafts/morso.md

 Thinking about it some more, we're probably going to end up creating all of our own gestures from within MorsoView's on `onTouchEvent`.
 In doing so, we'll be able to specify custom timing delays for dots and dashes and the like.
 However, it's good for now.

-Let's put things in place replace the "Morso" text on touch inputs with the appropriate characters.
+Let's put things in place to replace the "Morso" text on touch inputs with the appropriate characters.

+---

-##### Learning About Representing UI State
+##### Representing UI State
 The main article for this section is [here](https://developer.android.com/topic/architecture/ui-layer#define-ui-state).
 I suggest reading it.

 Details on how IMEs handle config changes can be found [here](https://developer.android.com/reference/android/inputmethodservice/InputMethodService#onConfigurationChanged(android.content.res.Configuration)).